Mind the Gap! Bridging Explainable Artificial Intelligence and Human Understanding with Luhmann's Functional Theory of Communication: Theorising Artificial Intelligence Explainability and Society

-Even though realising explanatory communication in its full extent may be beyond our reach at the moment, its simplified version has been implemented for counterfactuals, allowing the explainees to customise and personalise their content via a rudimentary interaction~\cite{sokol2018glass,sokol2020one}.
-This limited form of user-driven information exchange within a fixed protocol is nonetheless an improvement over simply making the \emph{interface} of an XAI technique interactive, which only offers a perception of agency.
-More recently, these technical contributions have been interpreted though the lens of a \emph{social and interactive process} and captured in a conceptual framework that allows us to better study explainability as a phenomenon that emerges from the operations of dynamic social systems~\cite{rohlfing2020explanation}.
-Since the explainees are not passive receivers and their mental states evolve throughout explanatory episodes, XAI should go beyond na\"ive personalisation and model such encounters as interactions between two social agents: one providing cues that direct the explanations and the other responding with insights adapted to the explainee's current need for information.
-This process allows the explainer and explainee to \emph{co-construct understanding by monitoring and scaffolding knowledge}, which is built iteratively and kept relevant at all times.
+More recently, the technical advancements in interactive XAI have been interpreted though the lens of a \emph{bi-directional, iterative social process}, and captured in a conceptual framework that allows us to better study explainability as a phenomenon that emerges from the operations of dynamic social systems~\cite{rohlfing2020explanation}.
+Since the explainees are not passive receivers and their mental states evolve throughout explanatory episodes, XAI should go beyond na{\"i}ve personalisation and model such encounters as interactions between two social agents: one providing cues that steer the explanations and the other responding with insights adapted to the explainee's current need for information.
+This process allows the explainer and explainee to \emph{co-construct understanding} by monitoring and scaffolding knowledge, which is built iteratively and kept contextually relevant at all times.